Hearts confirm Ian Cathro as new head coach

 “We’ll make it an exciting place to come.
 Will it always be perfect?
 No it won’t.
 But everybody will be at maximum all the time.
 It could be an enjoyable ride."

 The Hearts owner Ann Budge acclaimed Cathro as the "ideal candidate" to succeed Robbie Neilson as head coach.
 Neilson and his assistant Stevie Crawford joined MK Dons on Friday.

 "We are delighted to have secured the services of Ian Cathro and are confident he is the ideal candidate to take our club forward," Budge told the Hearts website.

 "He is widely regarded as one of the brightest young coaches in the game and has amassed a great deal of experience both at home and abroad.
 He may only be 30 years of age but we are convinced that he has all the tools required to be a successful head coach."

-Newcastle United manager Rafa Benitez stated that had no intention of standing in Cathro's way given his desire to try management.
+Bentiez stated that Newcastle had no intention of standing in Cathro's way given his desire to try management.
 "I would like to wish Ian the very best success with his first head coach role," the Spaniard told his club's website.

 "When a coach has the opportunity and the desire to progress his career in management, it is always very important to allow them the freedom to move on and develop themselves.
 We all send Ian our good luck for his future and thank him for his good work for Newcastle United.